palazzem/arduino-udoo-rover/README.rst

 -------------

 With this Arduino sketch you can control two DC motors using a motor driver.
-This function can be used to send commands to Arduino :
+This function can be used to send commands to Arduino:

 .. code-block:: c